paradimdata/project_chameleon/docs/source/implementation/plugin.rst

 Installation and Requirements
 -----------------------------
 These install instructions will assume that you already have Girder running in a virtual environment of some kind.
 If you are not sure how to get girder running, check the documentation in the Girder Github repo.
 After you get Girder running, download the `Chameleon plugin repository <https://github.com/paradimdata/chameleon_plugin>`_ either through Github desktop or from the Github webpage.
 Once the repository is downloaded, enter the directory in your virtual environment.
-Once in the `chameleon_plugin`, run the following commands:
+Once in the `chameleon_plugin` repository, run the following commands:

 .. code-block:: bash